Headshots & Portraits

 Preparation

-• Drink lots of water and get good sleep for three nights before our session.
+- If you’re not already, drink lots of water and get good sleep for three nights before our session.
 This will help your skin to glow!

 Arriving

-I have a large, very friendly, existentially depressed dog.
+I have a very large, very friendly, existentially depressed dog.
 His name is Blu and he will adore you.

 The session